200 - 225 TS1 x

 A fast flow fuel tap MBL0173K MBL1340K is required on all TS1 engines as the TS1 can drink petrol when used in anger and can suck the carb dry!
 As the carb now exits the opposite side any battery tray would have to be removed and the fuel pipe requires extending and routing so it doesn't get trapped.

 The reed valve assembly was originally offered with no rubber sealing area which used to eat reed petals regularly.
 The later reed valve was an improvement but the rubber coating was more like plastic and tends to chip off causing even more problems to low down running and starting.
 To add to this when fitted into the cylinder the reed stops and reed petals block off the boost port therefore losing some advantage of the boost port.
 In some cases the reed petals could touch the piston!
 The TS1 manifold has a tendency to touch the frame, especially using the longer series 2 or sports shock absorbers, this can be helped with the adjustable BGM rear shocker.
 The inlet manifold comes out at an angle that in some cases the carb in a vertical position fouls some toolboxes, toolboxes should be panel beaten to cure this problem.
-For most touring applications the cylinder port timings are a little too high as they were more set for racing, this can be easily cured see later on.
-The cylinder head that comes with the kit is usually reprofiled incorrectly which gives a false squish clearance and compression ratio, again easily cured with a new cut head.
-The factory setting usually uses a 0.5mm head gasket some supplied gasket tend to blow and fail.
+For most touring applications the cylinder port timings are a little too high as they were more set for racing, this can be easily cured (see later on).
+The cylinder head that comes with the kit is usually reprofiled incorrectly which gives a false squish clearance and compression ratio, easily cured with a new cut head.
+The factory setting usually uses a 0.5mm head gasket, some supplied gaskets tend to blow and fail.
 Running a TS1 on a standard crankshaft and main bearings will result in a failure.
 A failed crankshaft could terminally damage the cylinder, as there are no rebores!
 The only porting mod required with a standard cylinder is having the casing transfer feeds matched to the kit.
 Early 200cc 66mm pistons are not strengthened and tend to break!
-A TS1 tends to have more power out put than a cast engine and also tends to vibrate more so no short cuts should be taken inside the engine, any weak links will be found they are not as forgiving as a cast engine.
-Power out put increases, most engines are 20-horse power up wards, and most average 22 – 24HP this is bordering on needing a 6-plate clutch to prevent clutch slip.
+A TS1 tends to have more power output than a cast engine and also tends to vibrate more so no short cuts should be taken inside the engine, any weak links will be found they are not as forgiving as a cast engine.
+Power out put increases, most engines are 17 - 20 horse power and some are 22 – 24HP this is bordering on needing a 6-plate clutch to prevent clutch slip.

 TS1 CYLINDER KITS BY MB